First-move advantage in chess: Reversed openings

 In a "reversed opening", White plays an opening typically played by Black, but with colors reversed and thus an extra tempo.
 Evans writes of such openings, "If a defense is considered good for Black, it must be even better for White with a move in hand."
-Former World Champion Mikhail Botvinnik reportedly expressed the same view.
-Watson questions this idea, citing Suba's thesis that Black, by moving second, has more complete information than White.
+Former World Champion Mikhail Botvinnik reportedly expressed the same view regarding 1.c4 e5 (a reversed Sicilian), as has Kaufman.
+Watson questions this idea, citing Șubă's thesis that Black, by moving second, has more complete information than White.
 He writes, "everyone has such difficulties playing as White against a Sicilian Defence (1.e4 c5), but ... leading masters have no qualms about answering 1.c4 with 1...e5."
 To explain this paradox, Watson discusses several different reversed Sicilian lines, showing how Black can exploit the disadvantages of various "extra" moves for White.
 He concludes, The point is, Black's set-up in the Sicilian is fine as a reactive system, but not worth much when trying to claim the initiative as White.
-This is true because Black is able to react to the specific plan White chooses; in Suba's terms, his information is indeed a move greater!
+This is true because Black is able to react to the specific plan White chooses; in Șubă's terms, his information is indeed a move greater!
 Furthermore, he is able to take advantage of dead equal positions which White (hoping to retain the advantage of the first move) would normally avoid.

 Watson also observes, "Similarly, the Dutch Defence looks particularly sterile when White achieves the reversed positions a tempo up (it turns out that he has nothing useful to do!); and indeed, many standard Black openings are not very inspiring when one gets them as White, tempo in hand."
-GM Alex Yermolinsky likewise notes that GM Vladimir Malaniuk, a successful exponent of the Leningrad Dutch (1.d4 f5 2.g3 g6) at the highest levels, "once made a deep impression on me by casually dismissing someone's suggestion that he should try 1.f4 as White.
-He smiled and said, 'That extra move's gonna hurt me.
+GM Alex Yermolinsky likewise notes that GM Vladimir Malaniuk, a successful exponent of the Leningrad Dutch (1.d4 f5 2.g3 g6) at the highest levels, "once made a deep impression on me by casually dismissing someone's suggestion that he should try 1.f4 (Bird's Opening) as White.
+He smiled and said, 'That extra move's gonna hurt me.'"
+Indeed, Kaufman's preferred response to the Bird hinges on this point: against a Leningrad Dutch white would play c2–c4 early, but with colours reversed, White's extra move after 1.f4 Nf6 2.Nf3 d5 3.g3 means that Black can exploit the unmoved c-pawn and play the strong 3...c6.